Prefect 2.0

 def main_flow(nr: int):

-future_obj = fail_successfully(nr)
+future_obj = fail_successfully.submit(nr)

 send_slack_alert_on_failure(future_obj)